-In 1999 I became a member of Canadian Kennel Club, 2001 Canadian Association of Professional Pet Dog Trainers, 2004 Canadian Association of Rally Obedience, and in 2005 was certified by Animal Behavior & Training Association.
+In 1999 I became a member of the Canadian Kennel Club, 2001 Canadian Association of Professional Pet Dog Trainers, 2004 Canadian Association of Rally Obedience, and in 2005 was certified by Animal Behavior & Training Association.
 I have attended seminars by Cheryl Smith, Dr. Ian Dunbar, Sue Sternberg, Lisa Wright, Dr. Jennifer Messer, Donna Duford, and Dr. Shelley Breadner.
 I have also attended clinics for competition obedience, agility, herding, Rally, tracking, drafting and Tellington Touch.
 In 2007 I received certification from CKC to be an Evaluator for the Canine Good Neighbor test.
-I was the Project Leader for 12 years of our local 4H club, Haney Horse & Hound teaching showmanship, obedience and agility.
-Although no longer a leader, I still enjoy volunteering when I can, working with the kids and their dogs.
+I continue to attend seminars, clinics and even competition classes as I enjoy the challenge and work to keep my training skills up to date.
+I was the local 4H Project Leader for the Haney Horse & Hound Club for 14 years and volunteer trainer for 17 years teaching showmanship, obedience and agility.

 My goals as a trainer are to help people see the bond/relationship they can have with their dogs, to have all dogs be a Canine Good Neighbor and valued member of their family.
 Training methods are positive, motivational, and non-aversive.